 Chemotherapy uses drugs to help kill cancer cells.
 These drugs can be injected into a vein or taken orally.
 You may receive one chemotherapy drug or a combination of them.

 Chemotherapy can also be combined with radiation therapy (chemoradiation).
-Chemoradiation is typically used to treat cancer that has spread beyond the pancreas, but only to nearby organs and not to distant regions of the body.
+Chemoradiation is typically used to treat cancer that hasn't spread beyond the pancreas to other organs.
 At specialized medical centers, this combination may be used before surgery to help shrink the tumor.
 Sometimes it is used after surgery to reduce the risk that pancreatic cancer may recur.

-In people with advanced pancreatic cancer, chemotherapy is often used to control cancer growth and prolong survival.
+In people with advanced pancreatic cancer and cancer that has spread to other parts of the body, chemotherapy may be used to control cancer growth, relieve symptoms and prolong survival.

 Radiation therapy uses high-energy beams, such as those made from X-rays and protons, to destroy cancer cells.
 You may receive radiation treatments before or after cancer surgery, often in combination with chemotherapy.
 Or your doctor may recommend a combination of radiation and chemotherapy treatments when your cancer can't be treated surgically.